fvdm/nodejs-ns-api/README.md

 ### getDepartures

-List all departures
+List all departures at a station.
+It requires a `station` or `uicCode`.

-argument   | type           | description
+parameter  | type           | description
 :----------|:---------------|:-----------
-[dateTime] | Date or string | Value will be converted to the right format
+[dateTime] | Date or string | Limit to starting time, will be converted to the right format

 ```js
 ns.getDepartures ()